hadyrashwan/clip-digest/README.md

 ## Features

 - Generate summaries of YouTube videos using AI.
-- User-friendly interface for inputting video URLs.
-- Displays summaries in an easy-to-read format.
+- Allows downloading the summary with realistic human-like sound.
 - Provides the video transcript.
-- Allows downloading an audio version with realistic human-like sound.
 - Built with Next.js and tRPC.

 ## Deployment